Click for Our treks

 To Dhaulagiri Base Camp

-The trail marked on the Pokhara to round Dhaulagiri Himal map is incorrect - ignore it.
+Trails on maps, even "latest" ones, don't always mark the trail correctly, use your eyes first.
 From the top of French Col the descent is gentle at first.
 The cairns lead to then follow the top of the moraine wall then abruptly you must descend to the glacier.
 This is steep and potentially dangerous: descend one at a time and some groups use a rope here.
 Once on the ice move quickly since avalanches can land uncomfortably close.

 Reached in a couple of hours from French Col, the base camp (sometimes called Army BC) is usually marked by flags.
-It's merely a collection of flat tent spots on glacier rubble opposite to where the icefall from Dhaulagiri descends into the main valley.
+It's merely a collection of flat tent spots on glacier rubble opposite to where the icefall from Dhaulagiri descends into the main valley, unless expeditions are in residence.

 Descending